 In connection with the promotion of our new Chairman and CEO and new President and Chief Operating Officer ("COO") to their respective positions, in July 2002, they received new employment agreements, which among provisions, provide for an individual base salary of \$525 thousand, an employment period that expires in July 2007, and termination severance benefits.
 Pursuant to these employment agreements, our CEO and COO are eligible to receive an annual bonus upon achievement of performance targets, which targets are based on diluted earnings per share growth.
 The bonus payout may range from 15% of base salary if at least 5% diluted earnings per share growth is achieved, to 200% of base salary if diluted earnings per share growth equals or exceeds 15%.
 For the years ended December 31, 2004 and 2003, our CEO and COO each earned an annual bonus equal to 200% of base salary.
-For the nine months ended December 31, 2002, our CEO and COO each earned annual bonus equal to 100% of base salary.
-As of December 31, 2004 and 2003, \$2.1 million was included in Accrued salaries and wages in the accompanying consolidated balance sheets.
+For the nine months ended December 31, 2004 and 2003, \$2.1 million was included in Accrued salaries and wages in the accompanying consolidated balance sheets.